Asymptotic behaviour of the noisy voter model density process: Torus and Cycle - Proof of Proposition

 where ${\bf x}=(x,x_+,y,y_-)$ and $\tau=\min\{\tau^X,\tau^{X_+},\tau^Y,\tau^{Y_-},M^{X,X_+},M^{Y,Y_-}\}$.
 Putting the bounds from \eqref{e:dyxsmall} and \eqref{e:dyxlarge} together with the bound of $c\sqrt p$ for the other cases into \eqref{e:Eh} we obtain that there exist constants $c_1,c_2,c_3,c_4>0$ such that for all $n$ sufficiently large

-Recalling that $\sigma^2=\frac1{2\sqrt{ 2p}n}(1+o(1))$ as $n\to\infty$, it follows that there exists a constant $c_5>0$ such that for all $n$ sufficiently large, and the right-hand side tends to 0 as $n\to\infty$ by the assumption that $p\gg n^{-2}$. \end{proof} \begin{proof}[\bf Proof of Proposition~\ref{P:cycle2ndprob}] We shall use martingale optional stopping arguments.
-Before defining the appropriate martingales, we introduce a process on the line $\mathds{Z}$.
-We define a process WAB ({\bf w}alks with {\bf ab}sorption) as a process $({\bf X}^*_t)_{t\in\mathds{N}_0}=(X_t^*,U_t^*,Y_t^*)_{t\in\mathds{N}_0}$ taking values in $(\mathds{Z}\cup \Delta)^3$ where $\Delta$ denotes the cemetery state.
+Recalling that $\sigma^2=\frac1{2\sqrt{ 2p}n}(1+o(1))$ as $n\to\infty$, it follows that there exists a constant $c_5>0$ such that for all $n$ sufficiently large, and the right-hand side tends to 0 as $n\to\infty$ by the assumption that $p\gg n^{-2}$. \end{proof} \begin{proof}[Proof of Proposition~\ref{P:cycle2ndprob}] The bound is immediate.
+To bound the probability on the left-hand side above by $p$, we shall use martingale optional stopping arguments.
+Before defining the appropriate martingales, we introduce a process on the line $\mathbb{Z}$.
+We define a process WAB ({\bf w}alks with {\bf ab}sorption) as a process $({\bf X}^*_t)_{t\in\mathbb{N}_0}=(X_t^*,U_t^*,Y_t^*)_{t\in\mathbb{N}_0}$ taking values in $(\mathbb{Z}\cup \Delta)^3$ where $\Delta$ denotes the cemetery state.
 At each step, one of the three particles is chosen uniformly.
 The chosen particle jumps to the cemetery state with probability $p$, jumps down 1 with probability $(1-p)/2$ and otherwise jumps up 1.
 The process terminates at the first time two particles meet or any particle jumps to the cemetery state.

-Now we construct a discrete-time process $(M_t)_{t\in\mathds{N}_0}$ defined in terms of the locations of the particles in the WAB process.
+Now we construct a discrete-time process $(M_t)_{t\in\mathbb{N}_0}$ defined in terms of the locations of the particles in the WAB process.
 This process is almost identical to the one defined in \eqref{e:mart1} except the underlying process here is a WAB process on the line and the prior martingale is the dual process on the cycle.
-Specifically, for each $t\in\mathds{N}_0$ we set
+Specifically, for each $t\in\mathbb{N}_0$ we set

 for $\zeta=\zeta(p)\in(0,1)$ to be determined and where $\tau_\mathrm{abs}=\min\{\tau^{X^*},\tau^{U^*},\tau^{Y^*}\}$ (with this notation again referring to absorption times).
 The choice of $\zeta$ will ensure $(M_t)$ is a martingale.
 Let $\mathcal{F}_t$ be the filtration generated by the trajectories of all particles in WAB up to time $t$.
-Then for each $t\in\mathds{N}_0$,
+Then for each $t\in\mathbb{N}_0$,

 Thus for $(M_t)$ to be a martingale it suffices that $1+\zeta+1/\zeta=3/(1-p)$, i.e.\! we take

 Let $T^*:=\tau_\mathrm{abs}\wedge M^{X^*,U^*}\wedge M^{Y^*,U^*}$ and observe that $|M_t|\le 1$ for all $t\le T^*$.
 Thus by the optional stopping theorem,